 Changing a replica’s settings

-Concerning settings, a replica is like any other index: You can change any of its settings.
-This can be done for many reasons, one of the most common is when doing A/B testing.
+A standard replica is like any other index: you can change any of its settings.

 Deleting or detaching a replica

-You cannot edit the contents of a replica index.
+You can’t edit the contents of a replica index.
 If you want to edit or delete the replica, you first have to unlink it from its primary index, which turns it into a regular index.
-Once done, changes to the primary index no longer propagate to the replica index.
+Once unlinked, changes to the primary index no longer propagate to the replica index.